About WAPCA

 Our Mission

-To safeguard the future of endangered primates and their habitat in West Africa through a sustainable One Plan Approach to species conservation:
+To safeguard the future of endangered primates and their habitats in West Africa through a sustainable One Plan Approach to species conservation:

 The development of management strategies and conservation actions by all responsible parties for all populations of a species, whether inside or outside their natural range.